neomutt/neomutt/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: "❓ Question"
-about: Ask a question about NeoMutt
+about: "Ask a question about NeoMutt"
+labels: "type:question"

 ---